 The best free offer is a working sample of the thing you sell.
 Not a summary of it, and not a brochure about it: a small, complete experience of your actual work that a stranger can finish in a few days and walk away from measurably better off.
 That’s the whole trick.
 A person who has experienced your work in miniature doesn’t need convincing when you make a real offer later, because the free thing already did the convincing.
 So the question to ask about any idea, before anything else, is a matching question: would the person who finishes this be a step closer to buying what you actually sell?

 Most idea lists skip that question entirely.
-They hand you 101 interchangeable suggestions, and ninety of them end the same way: make a checklist in Canva, export the PDF, and watch it sink to the bottom of someone’s downloads folder.
-This post is the opinionated version.
-Fewer ideas, matched to what you sell, in formats that deliver more like a product than a document.
-And once you’ve picked one, you’ll see how the entire signup funnel that delivers it, from landing page to follow-up, can be built in a single working session.
+They hand you 101 interchangeable suggestions with no way to tell which one fits your business, and they leave every step after the choosing to you.
+This post is the opinionated version: fewer ideas, matched to what you sell, with the delivery format that fits each one.
+And once you’ve picked, you’ll see how the entire signup funnel that delivers it, from landing page to follow-up, gets built in five minutes.

-And if you want to build yours today, you can start a $1 trial and have a free offer live before dinner.
+And if you want to build yours today, you can start a $1 trial and have a free offer live before your next client call.
 Questions along the way are welcome at Office Hours, our free live group call, every Thursday at 2pm ET.

 Your free offer sits at the front door of your email list, and its job is to filter as much as to attract.
 A generic freebie pulls in everyone, which in practice means it pulls in collectors of free things.
 A specific one pulls in the person with the exact problem your paid work solves.
 A five-day email course on pricing your first coaching package attracts people who are actively wrestling with pricing, which means people who are close to selling packages, which means your future clients if selling packages is what you help with.
 The narrower the free offer, the better the subscriber.
 It feels backwards, and it’s the single most reliable principle in list building.